Updated: Aug 7

 And yet I felt excited to wave at Gabbs because it meant I headed towards a long-time bucket list destination—Nevada’s Berlin Ichthyosaur State Park.
 I always meant to go there during my 20+ years working for the State of Nevada as a film commissioner promoting popular and obscure locations to the production industry.
 Yet in all that time, I never ventured up the 20-mile road beyond Gabbs.

-After all, no one sent my office any scripts about a bunch of German prospectors whose late 1800s Nevada explorations found less than $1 million in gold and silver.
+After all, no one sent my office any scripts about a bunch of late 1800s German prospectors who found less than $1 million worth of gold and silver in Nevada.
 When movie producers called regarding ghost towns, they asked for well-preserved examples that could pass as period communities without requiring much set decorating.
 Berlin never fit the bill since most of its original 75 structures disappeared.
 The town survives in “arrested decay,” just a few scattered buildings gradually falling apart.

 Similarly, no one chased down a story about the fossil hunt leading to Dr. Siemon Muller’s 1928 discovery of ichthyosaur remains about two miles up a dirt road from Berlin.
 Apparently, miners knew about similar bones since skeletal parts proved common in the area, whose current Basin and Range desert status belies its past as a water laden ocean.